 One place that you absolutely need to visit when having a bachelorette party in Vegas is the world-famous strip.
 This strip is well known for its mass of fun hotels and casinos.
 If possible, try to book a room on the strip, so you really are at the centre of the party!
-Then try your hand at some of the casinos.
+Then try your hand at some of the casinos, which reminded us of some of the Bitcoin casinos for Canadian players that we experienced on a trip to Toronto.
 There are plenty of different games and even if you’re unsure how to play, staff will lend you a helping hand and explain everything to you.
 Just remember to bet responsibly.
 Use small sums of cash that you can afford to lose to keep things light hearted and fun.

 Grand Canyon Tour

 If you have a small bachelorette party, you might want to consider taking to the skies and booking a tour of the Grand Canyon by helicopter.
 Little will make your trip as memorable as soaring above one of the world’s most famous natural sites with your closest friends!
 Luxury bundles also include a limousine pick up from the Las Vegas Strip and champagne, to add a touch of glamour to the occasion.